ipmach/robotics/README.md

 * sensor_controller.py: main code .
 * momevement_class.py: class use to work with odometry of the robot.
+* ros_messages.py: class with all the subcribers and publishers
 * sensor_class.py: class use to work with the sensor of the robot.
 * interface.py: interface of the robot (plots,graphs ect...).
 * model_controller.py: empty class used to try to see how to collect data (can be remove).